 Thames Water had falsely claimed that the works were of an immediate nature due to visible leaks; an Enfield Council Street Works Inspector could find no evidence of this.

-Councillor Rick Jewell, Cabinet Member for Transport & Waste at Enfield Council, who was present at the hearing, commented on the prosecution: “This successful prosecution sends a clear message that Enfield Council will not tolerate companies that disregard the rules and cause unnecessary disruption to our community.
+Councillor Rick Jewell, Cabinet Member for Transport and Waste at Enfield Council, who was present at the hearing, commented on the prosecution: “This successful prosecution sends a clear message that Enfield Council will not tolerate companies that disregard the rules and cause unnecessary disruption to our community.
 We are committed to ensuring that public safety and convenience are prioritised in all street works.
 Thames Water’s actions not only contravened regulations but also created considerable inconvenience.
 I am proud of the Council’s efforts in holding them accountable, and I hope this serves as a deterrent to any other companies considering similar violations.”

 It was the court’s view that the unauthorised road closures at Hazelwood Lane and Conway Road could have caused significant delays to emergency response times and in both situations the closures would not have been necessary, had the works been planned with the cooperation of the Council’s Street Works Team.
 In their summing up the magistrates accepted and acknowledged that Thames Water had pleaded guilty at their first opportunity.